 Civic Mission of Schools

 The Campaign for the Civic Mission of Schools is a coalition of over 70 national civic learning, education, civic engagement and business groups committed to improving the quality and quantity of civic learning in American schools.
-The Campaign's goal is to increase and improve civic learning in grades K-12 by working for policies that implement the recommendations in its 2003 report on the Civic Mission of Schools and the 2009 follow up report, Guardian of Democracy: The Civic Mission of Schools.
+The Campaign's goal is to increase and improve civic learning in grades K-12 by working for policies that implement the recommendations in a 2011 report, Guardian of Democracy: The Civic Mission of Schools.

 Both reports call on policy makers to recognize the importance of expanding and strengthening school-based civic education programs as a means of sustaining our democratic traditions.
 The Street Law curriculum supports this premise: not only does the Street Law curriculum promote legal understanding, it nurtures democratic principles such as active participation, respect for equality, and thoughtful deliberation.